Terms of orientation: Illustrations

-In the third image below, a cat and a mouse are sitting on top of a dog, which is lying on its side; all three animals have a clearly discernible top and bottom, and a clearly discernible front, back, and sides.
-Although the cat and mouse are "on top of the dog", they are not sitting on the part that would be considered the top of the dog.
+In the third image below, a cat and a rat are sitting on top of a dog, which is lying on its side; all three animals have a clearly discernible top and bottom, and a clearly discernible front, back, and sides.
+Although the cat and rat are "on top of the dog", they are not sitting on the part that would be considered the top of the dog.
 Rather, they are sitting on the side of the dog, which serves as a provisional "top" surface, even though it continues to be understood to be the side of the animal.

 A chest of drawers has a clearly discernible top, bottom, front, back, and sides.

 A single-entrance cave is a rare example of a natural formation with a clearly discernible top, bottom, front, back, and sides.

-A cat and a mouse sitting on top of a dog, which is lying on its side; each animal has a clearly discernible top, bottom, front, back, and sides.
+A cat and a rat sitting on top of a dog, which is lying on its side; each animal has a clearly discernible top, bottom, front, back, and sides.

 An 'upside-down house' in Szymbark, Pomeranian Voivodeship, is built to appear as though its bottom should be its top, and vice versa.